Hadi Sohrabi

 Hadi Sohrabi (هادی سهرایی; born 2 February 1989 in Khomam) is an Iranian football midfielder who currently plays for Damash in Iran's Premier Football League.

 Career

 Sohrabi Started his career with Shahrdari Khomam.
-He start his senior career with Pegah Gilan under Nader Dastneshan management.
+He started his senior career with Pegah Gilan under Nader Dastneshan management.
 He was a part of Damash until 2011.
 In Summer 2012 he joined Nassaji.
 After a season far from his city, he moved back to Damash.
 In 2014, he named as the club's captain of Damash after the departure of Mohammad Reza Mahdavi.